semihguresci/GG-Case-Project-1/README.md

 To see the above mechanic works in a good looking way; both for users & dev team.

 GOOD LUCK! :)

+ps: please don't push any commit to this repo/branch. clone this branch to your local and create a brand new branch on your git; and share with gulliversgames account.